IntelLabs/Latte.jl/docs/src/tut/MLP.md

 ![Single Hidden Layer MLP](http://deeplearning.net/tutorial/_images/mlp.png)

 To understand this representation, we'll first define the properties of a singular neuron.
 A **Neuron**, depicted in the figure as a circle, computes an output (typically called an activation) as a function of its inputs.
 In this figure, an input is depicted as a directed edge flowing into a **Neuron**.
 For an MLP, the function to compute the output of a **Neuron** begins with a weighted sum of the inputs.
 Formally, if we describe the input as a vector of values $x$ and a vector of weights $w$, this operation can be written as $w \cdot x$ (dot product).
 Next, we will shift this value by a learned bias $b$, then apply an activation function $s$ such as $tanh$, $sigmoid$ or $relu$.
 The entire computation is written as $s(w \cdot x + b)$.
-The values of $w$ and $b$ will be learnt using back-propogation (described later).
+The values of $w$ and $b$ will be learnt using back-propogation.

-### Defining a Neuron in Latte
+## Defining a WeightedNeuron
-Defining a **Neuron** begins with a subtype of the abstract `Neuron` type.
-We define the following fields:
+Defining a **WeightedNeuron** begins with a subtype of the abstract `Neuron` type.
+The `Neuron` type contains 4 default fields:
 - `value`    -- contains the output value of the neuron
 - `∇`        -- contains the gradient of the neuron
 - `inputs`   -- a vector of input values
 - `∇inputs`  -- a vector of gradients for connected neurons

+For our **WeightedNeuron** we will define the following additional fields:

 - `weights`  -- a vector of learned weights
 - `∇weights` -- a vector of gradients for the weights
 - `bias`     -- the bias value